-HTTPS Self-Signed or with Custom CA
+HTTPS self-signed or with custom CA

-Guide for Make Custom Apps to connect securely to HTTPS services using self-signed or custom CA certificates.
+Connect securely to HTTPS services using self-signed or custom CA certificates.

 This guide is relevant only for special cases where it is reasonably expected that the application may need to communicate with third-party servers using HTTPS connections that rely on either a self-signed certificate or a custom certificate authority (CA) instead of a widely trusted public CA.

-If your Custom App only interacts with services that use publicly trusted certificates, you can safely ignore this guide.
+If your custom app only interacts with services that use publicly trusted certificates, you can safely ignore this guide.

-BREAKING CHANGE – Coming in Fall 2025
+BREAKING CHANGE – Coming 30.4.2026

 We would like to inform you in advance about an upcoming change that will strengthen our HTTPS validation policy.
-Beginning in Fall 2025, Make will begin blocking untrusted HTTPS connections by default.

-If your servers are using self-signed or otherwise untrusted certificates, please carefully review the guide below and update your Custom App accordingly.
+If your servers are using self-signed or otherwise untrusted certificates, please carefully review the guide below and update your custom app accordingly.

 While this change may affect a small number of edge-case usages, we are confident that it brings a clear security benefit to all customers.